Egg in beer: Metaphorical

 Sources differ as to the origin of the colloquialism, with some stating it dates to World War II while others speculate that it dates to the 19th century.
 However, a 1933 article in the Stevens Indicator, mentioning an employee who had not received a raise, notes: "What do you expect, Carl?
 Egg in your beer?"

+Related recipes

 Flips

 Mixing beer, an egg and liquor is called a "flip".
 According to The Whistler's lead bartender in Chicago, Marina Holter, flips date back to as far as the 1690s.
 Some assume that the liquor kills the salmonella risks linked to raw eggs consumption.
 It may also be a revisited version of the classic raw egg+alcohol consumed across ages and cultures (and referred to as "Fallujah omelets" in the series Orange Is the New Black).

 Products

 In 2021, for Easter, Cadbury partnered with Goose Island to release a Creme Egg-flavored beer.